 Teens can be difficult and finding someone that matches their personality can be hard.
 The best way to do this is to find a few trainers and try each one with your child.
 Let your teen pick the personal trainer that fits their needs and their personality.
 If the trainer isn’t willing to give you a tryout, then you should move on.
 Personal training costs a lot of money and it’s important to find the right fit before signing up.
 Once you pick the trainer kindly reach out to the trainers that you’ve rejected and let them know that you will not need their services.
 Leaving someone hanging is not ok.

 Set a budget

 When hiring a trainer don’t shop for the cheapest fitness trainer because you’ll get what you pay for.
 Instead, plan if personal training fits your budget because you’ll need at least 3 months of training for your teen to get some results.
 Figure out if you can afford once, twice, or three times a week.
 If you can’t afford personal training ask the trainer if they offer group training.

-If you would like to try an in-home or virtual personal training session for your teen with one of your trainers reach out to us at (702)756-4444 or visit our home page at www.onthegofitnesspro.com.
-The first session with one of our personal trainers is free of charge.
+If you would like to try an in-home or virtual personal training session for your teen fill out the contact form below.
+The first session with a trainer is free of charge.
 We do in-home training for the Washington D.C. area and virtual training everywhere else.